 Limb-Girdle Muscular Dystrophy (LGMD)

-Heart, respiration and diet
+Heart, respiration, and diet

 Therapy and exercise

 Physical and occupational therapy programs are usually part of the treatment for LGMD.
 Occupational therapy focuses on specific activities and functions, particularly use of the hands, while physical therapy emphasizes mobility and (where possible) strengthening of large muscle groups.
-Your MDA clinic physician may refer you to the therapy department at your medical center for a thorough evaluation and an individualized exercise program.
+Your MDA Care Center’s physician may refer you to the therapy department at your medical center for a thorough evaluation and an individualized exercise program.

-The primary goals of physical therapy are to allow greater motion in the joints and to prevent contractures (freezing of the joints).
-These problems can arise when movement is limited, and it’s important for the patient’s comfort and function to avoid them.
+The primary goals of physical therapy are to allow greater motion in the joints and to prevent contractures.
+These problems can arise when movement is limited, so it is important for patients to continue to move as much as they can.These problems can arise when movement is limited, and it is important for the patient’s comfort and function to avoid them.

 In occupational therapy, the focus is on improving abilities related to work, recreation, or daily living.
 For example, arm supports can make tasks such as using a computer or fixing your hair less tiring.